How do I pay salaries through my company?

 Firstly, do you have a PAYE scheme set up?
 As you will need to register for a PAYE scheme first with HMRC.
 Then once you have decided on the level of salary, you will need to make sure that you are making the correct submissions to HMRC, to report the Real Time Information.

-You will need to look at other sources of income that you are likely to receive in the tax year outside of your Limited company.
+You may want to look at other sources of income that you are likely to receive in the tax year outside of your Limited company.
 For example, have you already been employed before contracting?
-As if so, this will impact both your salary and dividends, so this will need to be reviewed at what is the most tax efficient route.
+As if so, this will impact both your salary and dividends, so this will need to be reviewed to establish what is the most tax efficient route.

 Plus, if you have another employment, pension income, multiple contracts through your company with different IR35 statuses.
 Or maybe you are looking to make pension contributions or get a mortgage in the near future.
 All of these need to be discussed in detail, to make sure what you set up is right for you.